Shane Harper

-Shane Steven Harper (born February 14, 1993) is an American actor, singer, and songwriter.
-He is known for playing Spencer on Good Luck Charlie as well as Josh Wheaton in the independent Christian film God's Not Dead.
-His self-titled debut album was released on February 14, 2012.
+Shane Steven Harper (born February 14, 1993) is an American actor and singer.
+He is known for playing Spencer on Good Luck Charlie, Josh Wheaton in God's Not Dead, and Victor Flynn on Power Book IV: Force.

 Early life

-Harper was born in La Jolla neighborhood of San Diego, the son of Tanya (née Michaelson) and Scott Harper.
+Harper was born in La Jolla neighborhood of San Diego, California, the son of Tanya (née Michaelson) and Scott Harper.
 He is of Austrian, German, Jewish, and Scottish descent.
 He has an older sister named Samantha, also a professional dancer, and a younger brother named Sullivan, a model.
 Harper began dancing and acting at the age of nine, and was involved in community theater and competitive dance.
 He also started singing and playing guitar and piano at the same age.
 He is trained in ballet, hip-hop, lyrical, jazz, and tap.
 He also studied martial arts between the ages of four and 12, and obtained a black belt in Karate.
 In the spring of 2006, a talent agent on the judging panel of a regional dance competition offered Harper an agency representation.